suabochica/react-nanodegree/react_redux/01_managing_state/slbenitezd_notes.md

 })
 ```

-Now we have to reducer to the `goals` context.
-However we got a problem: The `createStore()` function only handle a _single reducer function_.
-We can' call `createStore()`passing it two reducer functions.
-To solve this inconvenient, instead of passing `createStore()` out single `todos` reducer, we will create a `rootReducer` function which will responsible for calling the correct reducer whenever specific actions are dispatched.
-The next code handle shows an expamble of `rootReducer` function called `app()`.
+Now we have reducer function to the `goals` context.
+However, we got a problem: The `createStore()` function only handle a _single reducer function_.
+We can' call `createStore()` passing it two reducer functions.
+To solve this inconvenient, instead of passing `createStore()` out single `todos` reducer, we will create a `rootReducer` function which will be responsible for calling the correct reducer whenever specific actions are dispatched.
+The next code handle shows an example of `rootReducer` function called `app()`.

 ```js
 // Library Code